 - Web password reset requested.
 Email will be sent to the subscriber, whom password was requested for resetting.
-If the subscriber doesn't have own email, letter will be sent to the customer, who owns the subscriber. - · New subscriber created.
+If the subscriber doesn't have own email, letter will be sent to the customer, who owns the subscriber. - Administrator password reset requested.
+Email will be sent to the administrator, whom password was requested for resetting.
+If the administrator doesn't have an email, an error message will appear when requesting the password reset. - · New subscriber created.
 Email will be sent to the newly created subscriber or to the customer, who owns new subscriber. - · Letter with the invoice.
 Letter will be sent to the customer.